CES Families - FSC

 - Track and report progress and services for each client receiving problem-solving assistance and the project as a whole.

 - Develop and maintain a complete, accurate, and current file with all required documents and data in agency records and electronic database, HMIS.
 Includes updates to changes in income and any demographic domain.
 Maintain confidentiality of participant files per HIPAA and all applicable guidelines

 - Draft monthly reports on service numbers, clients served, and achievements as well as other pertinent quantitative outcomes to Supervisor, and other executive staff and Coordinated Entry external partners as requested.

 - Provide professional, accessible and culturally relevant support, advocacy and information to program participants.

 - Work within and promote the integrated services team model in an environment dedicated to harm reduction, recovery and wellness.

-- Engage effectively and constructively with the program manager to make program refinements in the best interests of service users
+- Engage effectively and constructively with Supervisor to make program refinements in the best interests of service users

 - Ensure services to participants are reflective of customer choice and emphasize housing first, harm reduction and trauma-informed care models

 - Use effective communication skills such as active and reflective listening to build rapport.
 Utilize appropriate motivational interviewing interventions to increase positive outcomes

 - Liaise with other providers within the agency, as well as outside to formulate strength-based strategies that focus on housing retention and general wellness